hellium01/presto/presto-docs/src/main/sphinx/functions/hyperloglog.rst

 ---------------

 Presto implements HyperLogLog data sketches as a set of 32-bit buckets which store a *maximum hash*.
-They can be stored sparsely (as a map from bucket ID to bucket), or densely (as a contiguous memory block).
+They can be stored sparsely (as a delegatedMap from bucket ID to bucket), or densely (as a contiguous memory block).
 The HyperLogLog data structure starts as the sparse representation, switching to dense when it is more efficient.
 The P4HyperLogLog structure is initialized densely and